Who we are today – in a nutshell

 The mission is to maintain the marketing and sales interfaces between European companies and end customers in the context of digital transformation.

-- …to deal with the exploration of man in his role as consumer.
-The Big 5 and their subgroups should serve as scientific guidelines (conscientiousness, openness to new experiences, extraversion/intraversion, tolerability, neuroticism).
-The results will serve the precise dynamic and automated allocation of consumers to target groups.
+- The Big 5 and their subgroups should serve as scientific guidelines (conscientiousness, openness to new experiences, extraversion/intraversion, tolerability, neuroticism).

-- …to research methods for building and expanding as well as for measuring trust between companies and consumers.
+- Research on methods for building and expanding trust and measuring trust between businesses and consumers.

-- …to achieve the goals of high technology (artificial neural networks, visual intelligence, machine learning, etc.).
+- Achieving high technology goals (artificial neural networks, visual intelligence, machine learning, etc.)

-- …to develop profound mathematical know-how in the field of stochastics and statistical methods for mass data analysis.
+- Develop in-depth mathematical know-how in stochastics and statistical methods for mass data analysis

-- …to collaborate with strong research partners to achieve fast product and service development cycles.
+- Associate with strong research partners to achieve fast product and service development cycles

 Other secondary results were: